-It’s a legal requirement for all domestic properties within the UK to have an Energy Performance Certificate (EPC) in location prior to a property is sold or rented out.
+It’s a legal requirement for all domestic properties in the UK to have an Energy Performance Certificate (EPC) in location prior to a property is sold or rented out.

-This write-up describes what the Energy Assessor is looking at when they carry out an EPC inspection, and at what easy measures you are able to take to make sure your property gets the very best possible rating.
+This article describes what the Energy Assessor is searching at when they carry out an EPC inspection, and at what easy measures you are able to take to ensure your property gets the very best feasible rating.

-In an EPC survey the Surveyor / Energy Assessor will be looking at 5 main elements as follows:
+In an EPC survey the Surveyor / Energy Assessor will probably be searching at five main elements as follows: